This post may contain affiliate links.

 Instructions

-• Melt the milk chocolate, butter and golden syrup in a bowl in the microwave, stirring every 30 seconds.
+- Melt the milk chocolate, butter and golden syrup in a bowl in the microwave, stirring every 30 seconds.
 (Or melt over a pan of hot water.)
+Leave to cool a little.

 Did you make this recipe?
 Click here to let us know how it went and give it a ⭐️ rating!
 Your feedback helps us to make more recipes you really want.